tomhallmain/Weidr/README.md

 ## Prevalidation Rules and Classifier Actions

 The application includes a flexible prevalidation system that can automatically process media before they're shown to the user, as well as classifier actions that can be run ad-hoc on selected directories.
-Both are managed through a unified window.
+Both are managed through a unified window (shortcut: `Ctrl+J`) with tabs for Classifier Actions, Pipelines, Prevalidations, Seek to Trigger, Lookaheads, and Directory Profiles.
 This is useful for:

 <details>
 <summary>View Use Cases</summary>